chandanarora/aws-saa-hands-on/task-05-s3-lambda-trigger/README.md

         'body': 'Success'
     }

+📸 lambda-code.PNG

-3. Add S3 Trigger to Lambda
+4. Add S3 Trigger to Lambda
-Triggered by: PUT event
+Triggered by PUT event

 Prefix: input/

-Bucket: same region as Lambda

 Acknowledged recursive warning

-✅ Trigger added successfully

-4. Test the Trigger
+📸 trigger.PNG

+5. Upload Test File
-Uploaded a file (e.g., test.txt) into the input/ folder of the bucket
+Uploaded input.txt to the input/ folder in the S3 bucket

 Lambda triggered automatically

+📸 test-upload.PNG

-5. Verify Logs in CloudWatch
+6. Verify in CloudWatch Logs
-CloudWatch log stream confirmed:

 Lambda was invoked

 Event details were printed

-Execution duration and memory usage shown
+Duration and memory usage shown

-🖼️ Screenshots Included
-bucket-creation – S3 bucket setup

-lambda-code – Lambda editor with Python code

-trigger-setup – Trigger configuration

-test-upload – File upload to trigger event

-cloudwatch-logs – Successful invocation logs
+📸 lam bda-logs.PNG

 📚 Learnings
 Lambda can automatically respond to S3 events

-Avoid recursive triggers (don’t write output to same path that triggers Lambda)
+Avoid recursive triggers — don’t write to the same path that triggers the function

-CloudWatch is crucial for debugging
+CloudWatch is essential for visibility and debugging

-✅ Status: Completed Successfully
+✅ Status
+Task completed successfully.
+Lambda trigger from S3 upload verified.